SITU-Research/codec/README.md

 ## General instructions (no code)

-We have strived to make Codec as easy as possible to use, especially for folks with no coding experience.
-You'll need 4 things to setup a Codec instance: **your media files**, **a googlesheet**, **a google service account**, and **a deployed instance of this repository** (more details on each below).
+We have strived to make Codec as easy as possible to use, especially for researchers with no coding experience.
+You'll need 4 things to setup Codec: **your media files**, **a googlesheet**, **a google service account**, and **a deployed instance of this repository** (more details on each below).

 ### 1. A folder with your media files

 You will need a folder with all your media assets, each named as their [UAR (unique asset reference) + file extension].
-This folder can be a local folder containing the files, or can be a mounted drive as is possible with Google Drive, OneDrive, Tresorit (for maximum security) or any other cloud storage service that has a similar local drive mount feature.
+This folder can be a local folder containing the files, or can be a mounted drive, like Google Drive, OneDrive, Tresorit (for maximum security) or another cloud storage service that has a similar local drive mount feature.
 (If you choose this option, make sure that, in the Platform config sheet, 'Source of media files' is set to 'local'.)

 <details>

 <summary>Another media file storage solution (click to expand) </summary>

 Another media file storage solution is to use a cloud storage service such as Amazon Web Services’ S3.
-After having uploaded the necessary files to an S3 bucket and the necessary url links filled in the spreadsheet, any user with access to the platform can then play the files without needing a local copy or a local drive streaming solution.
-It thus makes public dissemination easier.
+After uploading the necessary files to an S3 bucket and the necessary url links filled in the spreadsheet, any user with access to the platform can then play the files without needing a local copy or a local drive streaming solution.
+This makes public dissemination easier.
 However, it is slightly more technically difficult to set up and is not as secure.
 (If you choose this option, make sure that, in the Platform config sheet, 'Source of media files' is set to 'url'.)
 </details>

-If you already have a spreadsheet with UARs and links, we recommed using Amnesty Citizen Evidence Lab's [Online Video Wrangler](https://citizenevidence.org/2021/03/25/online-video-wrangler/) to automatically download all the media files.
+If you already have a spreadsheet with UARs and links, we recommend using Amnesty Citizen Evidence Lab's [Online Video Wrangler](https://citizenevidence.org/2021/03/25/online-video-wrangler/) to automatically download all the media files.

 ### 2. A googlesheets document

 Next you will need a properly set up googlesheet.
 A template is available [here](https://docs.google.com/spreadsheets/d/1gUMlUpOvRWUkG10lkWk8zebtmkzK9R0Azv6inve94h4/edit?usp=sharing) - feel free to duplicate and fill it with your own information.
 The template includes data validation on important cells to verify that the manually inputted value's format matches the expected format (e.g. time in HH-MM-SS format).
 More on the expected format below.

-Importantly, make sure that this googlesheets document is shared with the google service account you create in the next step.
+Importantly, make sure that your googlesheets document is shared with the google service account you create in the next step.
 In step [4](#4-a-deployed-version-of-codec), you will need your googlesheet document id, which is in the url `https://docs.google.com/spreadsheets/d/YOUR SPREADSHEET ID IS HERE/edit#gid=0` as per this [documentation](https://developers.google.com/sheets/api/guides/concepts)